BliStr: The Blind Strategymaker: Evaluation

+\textbf{CASC@Turing Competition Performance:} An early version of a simple strategy scheduler and parallelizer combining the best strategies also with (E's version of) SInE was used by MaLARea in the Mizar@Turing competition.
+This strategy scheduler\footnote{\url{https://github.com/JUrban/MPTP2/blob/master/MaLARea/bin/runepar.pl}} (called Epar) runs 16 E strategies either serially or in parallel.
+In the competition MaLARea/Epar solved 257 of the 400 (large) Mizar@Turing problems in 16000 seconds, and Vampire/SInE 248 problems.\footnote{Vampire still won the competition: a bug in MaLARea caused 17 undelivered proofs.} After the competition, MaLARea was re-run on the 400 problems (on a different computer and 3 hours) both with Epar, solving 256 problems, and with the old E's auto-mode, solving 214 problems.
+The better E strategies were relevant for the competition.

 The new strategies were also used by E-MaLeS and E1.6pre in the FOF@Turing competition run with 500 problems.
-E-MaLeS solved 401 of them, E1.6pre 378, and (old) E1.4pre 344.These improvements are due to more factors (e.g., using SInE automatically in E1.6), however the difference between E-MaLeS and E1.6pre became more visible in comparison to the CASC 2011, likely also thanks to the diverse strategies being now available. \\ \\ \textbf{Evaluation on Flyspeck Problems:} Epar, E1.6pre and Vampire2.6 were also tested on the newly available Flyspeck problems~\cite{abs-1211-7012}.
+E-MaLeS solved 401 of them, E1.6pre 378, and (old) E1.4pre 344.
+These improvements are due to more factors (e.g., using SInE automatically in E1.6), however the difference between E-MaLeS and E1.6pre became more visible in comparison to the CASC 2011, likely also thanks to the diverse strategies being now available. \\ \\ \textbf{Evaluation on Flyspeck Problems:} Epar, E1.6pre and Vampire2.6 were also tested on the newly available Flyspeck problems~\cite{holyhammer}.
 With 900s Vampire solves 39.7\% of all the 14195 problems, Epar solves 39.4\%, and their union solves 41.9\%.
 With 30s, on a random 10\% problem subselection, Epar solves 38.4\%, E1.6pre 32.6\%, and Vampire 30.5\% of the problems.
+This means that on this completely different set of problems the newly developed strategies solve 22\% more problems than the original version of E.